Stops the main event loop.

 This method notifies the app that you want to exit the current run loop as soon as it finishes processing the current

 NSResponder class.
-However, calling this method from a timer or run-loop observer routine would not stop the run loop because they do not result in the posting of an
+However, calling this method from a timer or run-loop observer routine wouldn’t stop the run loop because they don’t result in the posting of an

 If you call this method from an event handler running in your main run loop, the app object exits out of the